nfdi-de/section-metadata-wg-onto/recommendations/B_Mapping_Standards/tools/README.md

 ## Contributing

-You should make a new markdown file in this folder named by the tool/workflow.
+You should make a new markdown file in this folder named by the tool.
 Make the name lowercase with dashes instead of spaces.

 Please include the following: